mrapp-ke/MLRL-Boomer/README.md

 The algorithm was first published in the following [paper](https://link.springer.com/chapter/10.1007/978-3-030-67664-3_8).
 A preprint version is publicly available [here](https://arxiv.org/pdf/2006.13346.pdf).

-*Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz and Eyke Hüllermeier.
-Gradient-based Label Binning in Multi-label Classification.
-In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2021, Springer.*
+*Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz Vu-Linh Nguyen and Eyke Hüllermeier.
+Learning Gradient Boosted Multi-label Classification Rules.
+In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2020, Springer.*

 If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.
 An overview of publications that are concerned with the BOOMER algorithm, together with information on how to cite them, can be found in the section [References](https://mlrl-boomer.readthedocs.io/en/latest/references/index.html) of the documentation.